1. Fraud Punishment | Overview of the Client’S Exposure

 3. Fraud Punishment | Court Evaluation and Final Outcome

-Suspended Sentence as the Final Fraud Punishment
+Suspended Sentence As the Final Fraud Punishment

 As a result, the court imposed a two year suspended sentence rather than incarceration.